drslock/ghost/README.md

 - `commits-per-week` Lists the number of commits students have made each week _that have reached the master branch_
 - `commits-to-main` The total number of commits made by students _that have reached the master branch_
 - `pull-requests-created` Extracts the number of pull requests made by each student
-- `branches-merged` Reports the number of branches merged into the main/master branch by a student
+- `branches-merged` Reports the number of branches merged into the main/master branch by students
-- `tests-contributed` Report the number of lines of test code contributed by a student
+- `tests-contributed` Report the number of lines of test code contributed by students
-- `aggregate-loc` Extracts the total _increase_ in number of lines of code from all commits by a student
+- `aggregate-loc` Extracts the total _increase_ in number of lines of code from all commits by students
 - `alcopop` Calculates "**A**verage **L**ines of **Co**de **P**er **O**rchestrated **P**ush" (i.e. `aggregate-loc`/`commits-to-main`)

 The `tests-contributed` script will count the number of lines in any file containing "test" in the pathname.